 a planting of the Lord for the display of his splendor.

 Things fall apart.
 Loss happens.
-God holds me together so I don't fall apart, binding me up when I'm about to unravel.
+God holds me together so I don't fall apart.
+His Spirit binds me up when I'm about to unravel.